CTPM’s Business Improvement in Services division assists and coaches companies in Process Improvement through the implementation of Lean principles.

 Contact Rebecca Kennedy via Phone: +61 2 4226 6184 or via Email: firstname.lastname@example.org, and discuss your Process Improvement needs.
 Rebecca can outline the possible pathways to best suit your unique situation, as well as recommend possible funding options available.

-Brochure - Business Improvement in Industry and Services
+Brochure - Operational Excellence in Services

 Blog - Defining Lean for Services... | Lean is a journey not a weekend getaway...